 Choosing to self-drive in Iceland can be somewhat of a daunting prospect if you are planning a visit in winter.
 Though, a driving tour and road-trip around Iceland may not be as scary as you think.
 Particularly, if you are visiting outside the winter months as I did.
 This post includes details of my 4-day road trip driving holiday in Southern Iceland sightseeing the Golden Circle with tips, things to know and a route you can follow when you visit.
 Basically, everything I know about driving in Iceland!

-Reading articles about driving in Iceland can often leave you running scared and signing up for every extortionate tour you can find.
-But, driving in Iceland, certainly outside of the winter months really enables you to see the beauty of this vast and vivid country.
-I can’t recommend road tripping around Southern Iceland enough!
+Reading articles about self-driving in Iceland can often leave you running scared and signing up for every extortionate tour you can find.
+But, road-tripping around Iceland, certainly outside of the winter months really enables you to see the beauty of this vast and vivid country.
+I can’t recommend hiring a car and doing a self-drive in Southern Iceland enough!

 * Planning on exploring Iceland in a campervan?
 Check out the best: overnight locations for campervans in Iceland *

 It should be noted, off-roading is illegal in Iceland as it damages the natural habit so unless you plan on heading up to the Northern Highlands to drive on the F Roads or highland tracks, you may be fine (as we were) choosing a smaller economical car.
 All cars will have appropriate snow tyres if you are visiting in the winter months.

 Things you should know about driving and road-tripping around Southern Iceland